KernFerm/BubblesTheDev-WebBrowser/README.md

 - The browser does not update itself silently in the background.
 - Managed updates still use a normal installer.
+- Fresh installs can do a one-time first-launch update follow-up for a more Chrome-like feel.
 - Update downloads are checked before they are launched.
 - Verified `https:` endpoints and a valid SHA-256 value are required before an update installer is launched.
 - The app menu includes `Check for Updates` if you want to check manually.